 Finding Pre-owned Wheelchairs

 You can source used mobility chairs by contacting local disability organizations, independent living centers, and local hospitals.
 Pre-owned wheelchairs can also be found through website classified listings, online auctions, community social media pages, and sites including Craig's List, Letgo, and OfferUp.

 Though sellers may less likely be familiar with the equipment and you should always be able to "test drive" the chair and have it inspected by an expert before purchasing.

 Inspecting Used Mobility Chairs

 As you consider your used chair options, check to be sure that your weight and size are within the specified capacity of the wheelchair you are going to purchase.

-Always inspect used wheelchairs in person to ensure that they are in good condition and meet your needs.
+Always inspect a second-hand wheelchair in person to ensure that it is in good condition and meet your needs.
 Before your visit, do a web search to find user reviews about the chair you are considering and find out as much as possible about the wheelchair's features and reliability.

 During your visual inspection of the used wheelchair, look at general condition of the chair, including tire, foot rests, wheels, seat, armrests, etc.